JohanAanesen/CSAMS/docs/bredeNotes.md

 * Fixed deadline passed design on home and in course + the rest in admin without delivered status

 ### Thursday 28/03/19
+* Peer Review is on every assignment card now, admins also
+* Review deadline can not be before Assignment deadline
+* Also fixed a bug in create assignment that removes submission/review form when an error occurred
+* And smaller stuff.

 ### Friday 29/03/19